jywu20/Notes/Computer Science/Circuit/HDL.md

 # The target of synthesis

+We have seen that actual circuits have delays, and the question is how the delays are modeled.
+This urges us to go back to physics.

 ## The physics of circuits: general ideas, $L$ and $C$

 Here we have a brief overview of classical electronics.